keesiemeijer/wp-parser-json/README.md

   "found_posts": 3,
   "max_pages": 2,
   "posts_per_page": 2,
-  "posts": {
-    "die-hard": 1,
-    "mad-max-fury-road": 1,
-    "the-terminator": 2
+  "content":[
+      {"title": "Die Hard", "slug": "die-hard", "page": 1}, {"title": "Mad Max Fury Road", "slug": "mad-max-fury-road", "page": 1}
+      {"title": "The Terminator", "slug": "the-terminator", "page": 2}
+    ]
 }
-}
 ```

-In this example you see that you can access the Die Hard post in the `movies-1.json` file.
+In this example you see that you can access the The Terminator post fields in the `movies-2.json` file.

 ### Filters